Doxgray/Basic_Rust_for_GameDesignImplementation/README.md

 Basic game implementation for TD of GameD&amp;I at BJTU by Axel DE SOUSA, ID student : 15129087

+basicrust_code.c file in branch is a basic implementation of the game play, you can read it for have an other approach of the game.

 "Basic Rust”

 Description :